Marklogic-retired/marklogic-data-hub/_pages/1_what-is-it.md

 <div class="section" markdown="1">

-### Conform
+### Harmonize
-Now that the data is loaded into the Staging area you will want to conform it.
+Now that the data is loaded into the Staging area you will want to harmonize it.
 This can be as simple as keeping the data as-is or as involved as you want to make it.
-Some common actions that can be performed as part of the conformance step are:
+Some common actions that can be performed as part of the harmonize step are:

 - Normalize dates and other fields
 - Enrich data with additional information